taskmates/taskmates-directory/skills/_jupyter.md

     <Output will inserted here>

-You have several popular packages pre-installed: yfinance, pandas and matplotlib.
+You have several popular packages pre-installed: requests, pandas and matplotlib.
 Don't try to re-install them.

 You have several cli tools pre-installed: git, gh (to create pull requests), fd (file search), ack (better than grep)

 When using Bash or any Bash-compatible shell, use the `$'...'` syntax to define multiline strings or strings containing escape sequences or special characters in command-line arguments.
 This syntax ensures proper handling of newline characters, tabs, and other special characters, avoiding syntax errors and unexpected behavior.

+When writing Bash commands with multiline strings, use `%%bash` instead of `!`.

+Example:

+    The following will work

+    ```python .eval
+    %%bash
+    echo 'First line
+    Second line'
+    ```

+    The following will NOT work

+    ```python .eval
+    !echo 'First line
+    Second line'
+    ```

 Assume all cli tools and all packages are available, don't try to install them or verify that they are installed.